microsoftgraph/microsoft-graph-training/tutorials/includes/dotnet/04-add-user-auth.md

     :::code language="csharp" source="./src/user-auth/GraphTutorial/Program.cs" id="InitializeGraphSnippet":::

 This code declares two private properties, a `DeviceCodeCredential` object and a `GraphServiceClient` object.
 The `InitializeGraphForUserAuth` function creates a new instance of `DeviceCodeCredential`, then uses that instance to create a new instance of `GraphServiceClient`.
-Every time an API call is made to Microsoft Graph through the `_userClient`, it will use the provided credential to get an access token.
+Every time an API call is made to Microsoft Graph through the `_userClient`, it uses the provided credential to get an access token.

 ## Test the DeviceCodeCredential